aarontrom/friendica/doc/Install.md

 Example:

-    cp .htacces-dist .htaccess
+    cp .htaccess-dist .htaccess

 *Note*: Do **not** rename the `.htaccess-dist` file as it is tracked by GIT and renaming will cause a dirty working directory.

 ### Verify the "host-meta" page is working

 Friendica should respond automatically to important addresses under the */.well-known/* rewrite path.
-One critical URL would look like, for example: https://example.com/.well-known/host-meta
-It must be visible to the public and must respond with an XML file that is automatically customized to your site.
+One critical URL would look like, for example: https://example.com/.well-known/host-meta It must be visible to the public and must respond with an XML file that is automatically customized to your site.

 If that URL is not working, it is possible that some other software is using the /.well-known/ path.